joshgerdes/jekyll-uno/_posts/2020-02-29-First look at Universal Automation Desktop.md

 at the following link:  [Universal Automation](https://ironmansoftware.com/universal-automation/){:target="_blank"}

-The toolset is quite intuitive a lot of below isn’t worth going into how do use it as it seems to be easy to pick up but always pleasant to have it documented and referable!
+The toolset is quite intuitive a lot of below isn’t worth going into how do use it - as it seems to be easy to pick up but its always pleasant to have it documented and referable!
 In my examples below, we are going to create a Resource Group in Azure.